 A least explored yet amazing village place inhabited by ex- Gurkhas.

-Bird watching and track through oak, bamboo, and rhododendron forests.
+Bird watching and tracking through oak, bamboo, and rhododendron forests.

 Authentic Food, Observe Cultures and Traditions, Awesome Views of Pokhara